-2.10 Definitions and standards
+2.11 Definitions and standards

-Definitions EP&A Act Environmental Planning and Assessment Act, as amended EP&A Regulation Environmental Planning and Assessment Act Regulation, as amended.
-IPD (Implicit Price Deflator) Index used for adjustment of construction component - refers to the value of work done (implicit price deflator); Chain Volume Measures; Engineering Construction; ABS Reference A405071T, ABS Product Number 8782.0.65.001 TSC Land Index Index used for adjustment of land acquisition costs - Tweed Shire Council Land Index, as published in Council's Management Plan and Quarterly Report.
+Definitions TSC Land Index Index used for adjustment of land acquisition costs - Tweed Shire Council Land Index, as published in Council's Management Plan and Quarterly Report.
 Structured (Active) Public Open Space Sportsfields used for organised sporting activities such as cricket, rugby league, rugby union, hockey, netball, etc. These areas do not include open trunk drains and lakes.
 Cycleways will not, by themselves, be included as structured open space.
 The may be provided in conjunction with the provision of sportsfields.
 Casual (Passive) Public Open Space Public open space utilised for a variety of generally "non- organised" activities.
 These areas include neighbourhood parks, natural bushland parks, formal garden parks and pedestrian links.
 These areas do not include open trunk drains and lakes.
-Cycleways will not, by themselves, be included as casual open
+Cycleways will not, by themselves, be included as casual open space.

-Definitions Definitions space.
 They may be provided in conjunction with the provision of neighbourhood parks, etc. Nexus The relationship between the expected types of development in the area and the demand created by those developments for additional public facilities.
 The link between the proposed development and the increased demand for public facilities may be demonstrated through causal nexus (what), spatial nexus (where) and temporal nexus (when).
 Causal nexus requires that the need for the service or facility being levied must be a result of the development being levied.
 Physical nexus requires that the service or facility be near enough in physical terms to provide benefit to that development.
 Temporal nexus requires that the service or facility must be provided within a reasonable time.

+Standards used in this contributions plan

+Dwelling house/lot

-Standards used in this contributions plan Dwelling house/lot Equivalent to 2.4 persons (one Equivalent Tenement) Source: Tweed Shire Urban Land Release Strategy 2008 1 bedroom unit Equivalent to 1.3 persons Source: Tweed Shire Urban Land Release Strategy 2008 2 bedroom unit Equivalent to 1.7 persons Source: Tweed Shire Urban Land Release Strategy 2008 3 bedroom unit Equivalent to 2.1 persons Source: Tweed Shire Urban Land Release Strategy 2008 4+ bedroom unit Equivalent to 2.4 persons Source: Tweed Shire Urban Land Release Strategy 2008 Open space standard 2.83 hectares per 1000 persons Source: as adopted by Land and Environment Court for developing areas (Department of Planning 1992) Local structured open space standard 1.7ha per 1,000 population Source: Tweed Shire Open Space Infrastructure Policy 2002 Local casual open space 1.13ha per 1,000 population Source: Tweed Shire Open Space Infrastructure Policy 2002 standard
+1 bedroom unit Equivalent to 1.3 persons Source: Tweed Shire Urban Land Release Strategy 2009

+Standards used in this contributions plan 2 bedroom unit Equivalent to 1.7 persons Source: Tweed Shire Urban Land Release Strategy 2009 3 bedroom unit Equivalent to 2.1 persons Source: Tweed Shire Urban Land Release Strategy 2009 4+ bedroom unit Equivalent to 2.4 persons Source: Tweed Shire Urban Land Release Strategy 2009 Open space standard 2.83 hectares per 1000 persons Source: as adopted by Land and Environment Court for developing areas (Department of Planning 1992) Local structured open space standard 1.7ha per 1,000 population Source: Tweed Shire Open Space Infrastructure Policy 2002 Local casual open space standard 1.13ha per 1,000 population Source: Tweed Shire Open Space Infrastructure Policy 2002